 Scholarships and Financing

-If you would like to apply for a scholarship, please fill in the form and send it to: psychologie@sfu-berlin.de
+If you would like to apply for a scholarship, please complete the application form and

 Further Information on options for financing your studies you can find here.